Seminary Student Aid

-Are enrolled in an accredited seminary for the purpose of ordination or leadership in Lutheran pastoral ministry; for example, M.Div., EIIT, SMP program, etc.
+- Must be enrolled in a Lutheran seminary for the purpose of ordination or leadership in Lutheran pastoral ministry; for example, M.Div., EIIT, SMP, TEEM or WELS Pastoral Studies Institute programs.

-Provide a letter from their pastor verifying their church membership.
-The letter must be original and on church letterhead (no copies) and include the student's dates of membership.
+- Must be a member of a Lutheran congregation in the state of Wisconsin prior to your application to seminary.
+Upon initial application, must provide a letter from the pastor of the chuch where you were a member prior to applying to seminary, to verify church membership.
+The letter must be original and on church letterhead (no copies) and include the dates of membership.

 Traditionally, the majority of Siebert seminary grant recipients attend one of the following seminaries: